EXECUTIVE POSITIONS

 - Promote efforts that make all students feel welcome and diminish sentiments that impact learning

-- Work to establish an open and aware community where students understand that people come from different backgrounds and to respect and celebrate the differences in people
+- Work to establish an open and aware community where students understand that people come from diverse backgrounds and to respect and celebrate the differences in people

 - Create identity building and hope to experience true meaning-making within a transformative community